Giant Galapagos tortoise celebrates 53rd birthday

-SAN DIEGO, Cal. - A giant Galapagos tortoise celebrated it's 53rd birthday at the San Diego Botanic Gardens on Friday.
+SAN DIEGO, Calif. - A giant Galapagos tortoise celebrated it's 53rd birthday at the San Diego Botanic Gardens on Friday.

 Sam is his name, and he was surrounded by many visitors and friends as he celebrated with a special birthday cake of vegetables.